Michał Kleofas Ogiński: Napoleonic Wars

 At that time he saw the creation of the Duchy of Warsaw by the Emperor as a stepping stone to the eventual full independence of the Commonwealth.
 He dedicated his only opera, Zelis et Valcour, to Napoleon.
 In 1810, Ogiński withdrew from political activity in exile and, disappointed with Napoleon, returned to Vilnius.
 Adam Jerzy Czartoryski introduced him to Tsar Alexander I, who made Ogiński a Russian Senator.
 Ogiński tried in vain to convince the Tsar to reconstitute the former Commonwealth.
 Disillusioned, he moved abroad in 1815.
 He died in Florence in 1833.

 Works

-As a composer, he is best known for his polonaise Farewell to My Homeland (Pożegnanie Ojczyzny), written in 1794 in the Zalesie region (then part of the Polish-Lithuanian Commonwealth, today in Belarus), on the occasion of his emigration after the suppression of the Kościuszko Uprising.
-This piece, with its unreservedly melancholic melodies and fantasia-like passages, can be considered among the earliest examples of Polish romantic music before Chopin.
+The polonaise Farewell to the Homeland (Pożegnanie Ojczyzny) is commonly attributed to Ogiński, allegedly written in 1794 in the Zalesie region (then part of the Polish-Lithuanian Commonwealth, today in Belarus), on the occasion of his emigration after the suppression of the Kościuszko Uprising.
+There is however no manuscript or document to support this attribution.
+Recent research shows that, although the real composer of the piece has not been identified, it is by all means not a composition by Ogiński.

 Ogiński admired French and Italian opera as well as the works of Haydn and Mozart.
 He was a violinist, and played the clavichord and the balalaika.
 He began composing marches and military songs in the 1790s that gained popularity among the rebels of 1794.
 He composed some 20 polonaises, piano pieces, mazurkas, marches, romances and waltzes.

 Some of his other popular works and compositions include: